-Whether you store or display your silver and silver plate after it's thoroughly cleaned and polished up, use caution.
+Whether you store or display your silver and silver-plated items after they're thoroughly cleaned and polished up, use caution.
 Certain materials and finishes have been known to cause an adverse chemical reaction with silver, which can lead to heartbreaking damage.

-Do not use wool, felt, chamois leather or newspaper, which can cause excessive tarnishing that will be difficult to clean, or even worse, remove plating.
-Once the plating is damaged on a piece of silver plate, it is very costly to repair and replating a piece of antique silver will considerably diminish the value unless it's an extremely rare piece.
+Do not use wool, felt, chamois leather or newspaper, which can cause excessive tarnishing that will be difficult to clean, or even worse, remove the plating.
+Once the plating is damaged on a silver-plated item, it is very costly to repair, and re-plating a piece of antique silver will considerably diminish the value unless it's an extremely rare piece.

 When handling silver between cleanings, you'll want to wear white cotton gloves whenever possible.
 If you don't have gloves handy, use a clean, soft cotton cloth to cradle the item as you move it around.

-This is necessary to avoid leaving behind salts, oils and acids found in your skin which can cause corrosion if they aren't immediately removed from silver and silver plate.
-Arnold's book (see page 1) also mentions that fingerprints can even be etched into silver if left uncleaned for a long period of time.
+This is necessary to avoid leaving behind salts, oils, and acids found in your skin, which can cause corrosion if they aren't immediately removed from silver and silver-plated items.
+Fingerprints can even be etched into silver if left uncleaned for a long period of time.